shree998/Campus-Expert/submissions/yursky/module-1/community-impact-proposal.md

 We will review the performance of current strategy in late October immediately following HackTX.

 It will be difficult to create an objective metric for measurement the success of this project.
 Activity on the fb group is a way of measuring success however not completely indicative of the overall activity in the community at large.
+I think it will be mostly a question of how the community feels as a whole after the event.
+Maybe a survey or some other method of gathering concrete data may be more effective.

 Hopefully we will be able to succeed in building more personal interactions in Freetail Hackers!